rdtproject/Microservices-SandBox/README.md

 - Enabled using annotation @RestController
 - Any persistence layer can be used, Rest Controller is fowarding http requests to any custom service
 - API launches an algorithmic service, not just a data retrieval
+- Hide internal data model (entity schema) from the client
 ### Spring Data REST
 - Http Request -> Spring Data REST -> Spring Data Repository
 - Enabled by adding dependency to Spring Data Rest in Maven